-Are you a successful business leader who is passionate about local economic growth?
+Are you a successful business entrepreneur who is passionate about economic growth in Leicester and Leicestershire?

-The LLEP is seeking a business leader who shares a vision and ambition to drive local economic growth in Leicester and Leicestershire to join the LLEP Board.
+Can you drive inclusive and sustainable economic growth by showcasing success, highlighting opportunity, inspiring thinking and building collaborative partnerships?
+If so, the Leicester and Leicestershire Enterprise Partnership (LLEP) is seeking a business entrepreneur who shares the vision and ambition to drive economic growth in Leicester and Leicestershire to become Directors of the LLEP Board.